joomla-projects/joomla-cypress/README.md

 #### `clickToolbarButton`

 The command `clickToolbarButton` clicks on a Joomla backend button by using an internal mapping table.
-For example the button 'Enable' is mapped to click on CSS selector "#toolbar-publish button".
+For example the button 'Enable' is mapped to click on CSS selector `#toolbar-publish button'.
 For the button 'transition' it is possible to give an additional subselector string.

 ##### Usage